-Notify the site Pharmacist of Record (PoR) and provide a prescription for any participant randomized to the long-acting injectable arm in Step 2 that may require oral bridging therapy (up to 1 month is allowed) with oral cabotegravir/rilpivirine (CAB/RPV) due to a missed visit (either anticipated or already missed).
+Notify the site Pharmacist of Record (PoR) and provide a prescription for any participant starting long-acting injectable that may require oral bridging therapy (up to 1 month is allowed) with oral cabotegravir/rilpivirine (CAB/RPV) due to a missed visit (either anticipated or already missed).
 The site PoR can order 1-month supplies of oral CAB and oral RPV from the CRPMC via the online ordering system per PID per order.
-The site PoR should notify both protocol pharmacists, Katherine Shin (kashin@niaid.nih.gov) and Cynthia Parker (cindy.parker@nih.gov), for each PID in need of oral bridging therapy.
+The site PoR should notify the protocol pharmacists, Katherine Shin (kashin@niaid.nih.gov), for each PID in need of oral bridging therapy.
 The protocol pharmacists will work with the site pharmacist to provide assistance.

 If oral CAB/RPV is unavailable or more than 1 month of oral bridging is needed by a participant, sites should instruct the participant to reinitiate his or her regimen from Step 1.
 The oral study products provided through the study via CRPMC may be limited in supply during the COVID-19 pandemic.
 In rare circumstances, additional consideration for the use of oral bridging may be appropriate; contact the study leadership team (actg.leada5359@fstrf.org) for individual circumstances, such as limited site study product supply, anticipated prolonged absence, or other unpredictable instances (see also section 6.2.3.1).

 In emergency situations, such as the COVID-19 pandemic, the Pharmacy Guidelines and Instructions for DAIDS Clinical Trials Networks permits shipment or courier of study product from the site directly to participants.
 The pharmacist should refer to the section on "Shipping Study Product to a Participant" in this manual for detailed procedures.
 If this method is to be implemented, each site pharmacist must develop appropriate procedures for the shipment or courier of study product to the identified participant in accordance with these guidelines, and must include appropriately documented chain of custody.
 This method should only be used if permissible per local institutional and IRB/EC policies.

-All questions related to study product management should be directed to the protocol pharmacists, Katherine Shin and Cynthia Parker.
+All questions related to study product management should be directed to the protocol pharmacist, Katherine Shin.